IBM/HBPE/README.md

 HBPE is a JVM library for efficient estimation of [percentiles](https://en.wikipedia.org/wiki/Percentile) and [percentile ranks](https://en.wikipedia.org/wiki/Percentile_rank) on a big stream of numbers.

-The estimator inserts the population into bins of a predefined size instead of keeping the entire population in memory.
-This is beneficial if the population size is significantly higher than the value range, for example a use case of anomaly detection over latency values.
+Streaming: In many use cases, it is required to calculate percentile or percentile rank after each value being added.
+For example a use case of anomaly detection over latency values.
+This kind of calculation might be very inefficient if we keep entire population in memory.
+Instead of this, HBPE inserts the population into bins of a predefined size.
+This is typically beneficial if the population size is significantly higher than the value range.

 The estimator has a configurable precision scale.
 A higher precision scale will make the estimator more accurate, but will require more memory and increase query time.